mhinsch/rpathsonpaths/README.md

 -   **`set_allele_freq`**: set the population composition in source nodes.

--   **`spread_dirichlet`**: simulate spread of genetic material on the network using a Dirichlet distribution to approximate genetic drift.
+-   **`popgen_dirichlet`**: simulate spread of genetic material on the network using a Dirichlet distribution to approximate genetic drift.

 -   **`draw_isolates`**: draw a number of random individuals from a set of nodes using the simulated allele frequencies.